Distance: 0.5 miles (0.8 km) round trip from trailhead;

 Why hike the Happy Isles trail?
 If your own personal happy place is the bar at the Ahwahnee Hotel but your conscience compels you to complete at least one hike before you go, Happy Isles will be one of the most efficient ways to dispense with that requirement.
 It's also pretty, though not especially memorable by Yosemite standards.

 Best Time to Visit: In the late summer and fall, when the lower water levels provide a more tranquil atmosphere.
-Though if you want to get into the Nature Center, you'll have to show up sometime from June through August.
+If you want to get into the Art & Nature Center, you'll have to show up sometime from April through October.

 Crowd Factor: Usually not oppressive - the scenery doesn't merit big crowds - but steady.
 Skinnydipping will not go unobserved.